 1. Glass pendant lights add some sparkle

-An elegant addition to an island set-up can be a row of dim glass pendant lights that are atmospheric, but just also provide enough light to help you do your cooking.
+An elegant addition to an island set-up can be a row of dim glass pendant illumination that are atmospheric, but just also provide enough light to help you do your cooking.
 In choosing lighting for kitchens you need to think about the feeling you want to get from being in the space as much as the practical realities of needing light for cooking.
 A kitchen island is a perfect place to add some lighting that sets a mood, while you can add sharper, more focused lighting as cabinet lighting over the worktops.

 2. A set of pendant lights for a high ceiling kitchen with class

 Pendant lights are all the rage in kitchen design.
-Even though they are stars when placed above kitchen islands, they can be used as regular ceiling lights if the height of the ceiling permits it.
+Even though they are stars when placed above kitchen islands, they can be used as regular ceiling illumination if the height of the ceiling permits it.
 It’s a great way of highlighting a beautiful set of lighting elements and adds much more clear and targeted light than a set of recessed spot lights, which are a bit over the hill.

 3. A glass kaleidoscope to add some zing to your kitchen

-Kitchen lighting is often taken as meaning some recessed bulbs or at best a stainless steel pendant light.
+Lighting on kitchen is often taken as meaning some recessed bulbs or at best a stainless steel pendant light.
 These colourful pendants have a different plan.
 For a kitchen with neutral colors and natural light, this row of accent hanging lights looks lovely even in the daytime.

 4. Stylish task lighting for the sink